agalli93/UDP-TCP-Pilots/README.txt

 This program is the PILOTS UDP to TCP converter for use with xPlane 9.0 and other versions with modifications.
 It is designed to receive data from xPLane over UDP, convert that data into a PILOTS readable format, and then send it to PILOTS over TCP.

 Current steps to use the software:
-i) edit your config file as desired
 1) Determine your local IP address.
-2) input that IP address into xPlane and the port which you specify
+2) input that IP address into xPlane and the port which you specify (Settings->Net Connections->Advanced->IP for Data Output)
 3) write that same port from above into the "inputPort" field of the config.ini file.
-4) select on xPLane which of the data streams you want to write into PILOTS
-	a) Note the stream group # and the index position of the data stream within it.
-//below doesn't work because of header ordering
-5) write the header file in the userSelections.ini file in the order the data streams appear in PILOTS similar to the style (the data streams names at this time are irrelevant, what's relevant is the order is the same order as the xPlane data streams and the PILOTS variables are written as they appear in the PILOTS program)
-6) Hard code into the convertInputData function which data streams you would like to use based on the stream group # and index positions found in 4a.
-7) write the correct port for PILOTS into the config.ini file.
-8) initialize PILOTS and run the UDP_TCPConverter.
+4) initialize PILOTS and run the UDP_TCPConverter.
+5) Upon the prompt of which data streams to select, go to Settings->Data Input & Output, and select those data streams as directed
+6) Press any key to run the converter

-Future steps to use software:
+Future steps to use software: (remove step 5)
 1) Determine your local IP address.
 2) input that IP address into xPlane and the port which you specify
+3) Set the output port on (Settings->Net Connections-> UDP Port)
 3) write that same port from above into the "inputPort" field of the config.ini file.
 4) write the PILOTS data streams equal to their xPlane counterpart in the userSelections.ini file.
 5) initialize PILOTS and run the UDP_TCPConverter.